jeanc18rlos/dental-vip-cms/src/pages/en/specialties/periodontics.md

         surface texture very similar to the peel of an orange.</p>\n"
     - question: How are periodontal diseases classified?
-      answer: "<p>Although their scientific classification is extremely extensive and complex, it would suffice to know that of all periodontal diseases, gingivitis is the most common, mild and with best prognosis, since its evolution only affects the marginal gum and its damage is completely reversible.
+      answer: "<p>Although their scientific classification is extremely extensive and complex, it would suffice to know that of all periodontal diseases gingivitis is the most common, mild and with best prognosis; since its evolution only affects the marginal gum and its damage is completely reversible.
 But if it is not treated on time, it advances and attacks the alveolar bone, causing infection, reabsorption and loss of it <em>(periodontitis)</em> with formation